pixelsdb/mini-pixels/java/README.md

 ```bash
 sudo apt install openjdk-21-jdk openjdk-21-jre
 ```
-Replace 21 with other valid JDK version if needed.
+Replace 21 with the other valid JDK version if needed.

 Check the java version:
 ```bash
 java -version
 ```
-If other version of JDK is in use, switch to the required JDK:
+If the other version of JDK is in use, switch to the required JDK:
 ```bash
 update-java-alternatives --list
 sudo update-java-alternatives --set /path/to/the/required/jdk